-- 133 total computers in seven computer labs in Milton. - 88 PCs running Windows 7. - 45 iMacs running El Capitan OS.
-(19 in Kennedy and 26 in Hafer) - Computer labs in Kennedy, rooms 310, 312, 336 (MAC) and 338. - 37 Open Access Computers in the Levin Library. - 2 iMacs running MAC El Capitan OS in the Levin Library.
+- 133 total computers in seven computer labs in Milton - 88 PCs running Windows 10 - 45 Macs running High Sierra OS (19 in Kennedy and 26 in Hafer) - 4 Computer labs in Kennedy, rooms 310, 312, 336 (MAC) and 338 - 37 Public Computers in Levin Library - 2 iMacs running High Sierra OS in Levin Library

 Courses are scheduled in the four computer labs in the Kennedy Building throughout the day.
-Please refer to the schedule posted on the computer lab doors for course scheduling and open access availability.
-Library Open Access PCs are available during posted Library hours.
-Please check the Curry College website for hours.
+Please refer to the schedule posted on the computer lab doors for course scheduling and availability.
+Library computers are available during posted Library hours.
+Please check MyCurry for hours.